A local campaigning group of the London Cycling Campaign based in the London borough of Southwark.

 - ‘No entry' to be made permanent in Champion Hill.

 Our Healthy Streets: Dulwich

-Recent projects and engagement with residents in the Dulwich area have shown a common theme that there is too much traffic in the area, and this is having an adverse effect on local life.
+Recent projects and engagement with residents in the Dulwich area have shown a common theme - there's too much traffic in the area - and this is having an adverse effect on local life.

 We want to work with residents to address these concerns about traffic volume and its impact on the community.

 - streets in the Dulwich Village area carry much higher than the average traffic on similar residential streets in the borough

 - in the peak hours some residential streets are carrying more traffic than major A-roads.

 - the peak hours are between 7am to 10am and 3pm to 8pm.
 This unusual traffic pattern shows that traffic using the area includes significant volumes of commuter traffic